 Whether an employer may make a lump sum payment instead of giving an employee notice will generally be stated in the relevant award and agreement or in the termination clause of the employee’s employment contract.

 What termination payments don’t employers pay super on?

-Many termination payments do not constitute an employee’s OTE and therefore do not require super contributions.
-According to the ATO, payments for unused annual leave, unused long service leave, unused sick leave and redundancy payments are not part of an employee’s OTE.
-Similarly, payments to compensate an employee for unfair dismissal are not OTE.
+Many termination payments do not constitute an employee’s OTE and therefore do not qualify to receive super contributions.
+According to the ATO, lump sum termination payments for unused annual leave, unused long service leave and unused sick leave are not part of an employee’s OTE.
+Similarly, termination payments to compensate an employee for unfair dismissal and redundancy payments are not OTE.
 Therefore, none of these termination payments would attract super contributions.

 Here’s a quick table to summarise a few different types of termination payments and whether employers typically must pay super on them:

 |Unused annual leave, long service leave or sick leave||No|